rust-lang/rust/text/0000-os-str-pattern.md

     unsafe fn start_cursor_to_offset(hs: &Self, cur: Self::StartCursor) -> usize;
     unsafe fn end_cursor_to_offset(hs: &Self, cur: Self::EndCursor) -> usize;
     unsafe fn range_to_self(hs: Self, start: Self::StartCursor, end: Self::EndCursor) -> Self;

-    // Since a StartCursor and EndCursor may not be comparable, we also need this method fn is_range_empty(start: Self::StartCursor, end: Self::EndCursor) -> bool;

     // And then we want to swap between the two cursor types unsafe fn start_to_end_cursor(hs: &Self, cur: Self::StartCursor) -> Self::EndCursor;